michalMenda/social-api-project/README.md

-# REST API Project with React, Node.js, and
+# REST API Project with React, Node.js, and MySQL

 ## Overview
 This project implements a complete REST API system connecting a React client, Node.js server with Express, and MySQL database.
 The system enables management of users, tasks, posts, and comments.